 Many people enthusiastically embrace walking and cycling to cut down on their carbon emissions.
-While moving more has nearly limitless health benefits, it places pedestrians at an increased risk of getting struck by passing vehicles—as well as the ensuing struggle to get payment for pedestrian injuries after a crash.
+While moving more has nearly limitless health benefits, it places pedestrians and cyclists at an increased risk of getting struck by passing vehicles.
 Unfortunately, there are many factors that make Florida a prime location for pedestrians and cars to collide.

 Pedestrians Are at High Risk of Accidents in Florida

 While a pedestrian may be partly to blame in some accident cases, the overwhelming majority of accidents are the result of negligence on someone else’s part.
 From malfunctioning traffic signs to drunk driving, pedestrian injuries can be caused by many different kinds of negligence—and often, these life-changing crashes are entirely preventable.

 Florida pedestrians and bicyclists are at particular risk of injures due to: